smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Menu/index.md

 Artworks will be automatically handled when using the screen manager API.
 First, a "non-artwork" menu will be displayed, then, when the artworks have finished uploading, the "artwork-ified" menu will be displayed.
 If you are doing this manually with RPCs, you will have to upload artworks using the file manager yourself and send the correct menu when they are ready.

 ### Deleting and Changing Menu Items
-When using the screen manager deletion will be intelligently handled for you.
+The screen manager will intelligently handle deletions for you.
 If you want to show new menu items, simply set a new array of menu cells.
 If you want to have a blank menu, set an empty array.
-The screen manager will handle deleting and adding new commands and submenus for you.
-On supported systems, the library will calculate the optimal adds / deletes to create the proper menu, on systems that don't support this sort of dynamic updating, the entire list will be removed and re-added.
+On supported systems, the library will calculate the optimal adds / deletes to create the new menu.
+If the system doesn't support this sort of dynamic updating, the entire list will be removed and re-added.

 If you are doing this manually, you must use the `DeleteCommand` and `DeleteSubMenu` RPCs, passing the `cmdID`s you wish to delete.